Rush Township, Schuylkill County, Pennsylvania: 19th century

 The township was largely settled by German families during its foundation, with the economic basis of the township being agriculture.
-The company Gross & Wisimer build the township's first three mills, two sawmills and a gristmill, in 1812.
+The company Gross & Wisimer built the township's first three mills, two sawmills and a gristmill, in 1812.
 However, during the Civil War the township focused almost entirely on Gunpowder production with five gunpowder mills being constructed in the township during the war.
-These mills resulted in a series of fatal accidents as they where prone to exploding.
-There where four notable and fatal explosions in 1868, 1871, 1874, and 1879.
+These mills resulted in a series of fatal accidents as they were prone to exploding.
+There were four notable and fatal explosions in 1868, 1871, 1874, and 1879.

-In 1854 the Catawissa and Little Schuylkill railroads where built through the township joined soon after by the Nesquehoning Valley Railroad Company building a spur connecting Mauch Chunk to Tamanend as well as rail interchanges at Haucks and Quakake.
+In 1854, the Catawissa and Little Schuylkill railroads where built through the township joined soon after by the Nesquehoning Valley Railroad Company building a spur connecting Mauch Chunk to Tamanend and rail interchanges at Haucks, Pennsylvania and Quakake.
 The rail industry came to dominate the local industry as millions of tons of Anthracite coal would pass through the township.